Fiscal and Financial Planning Guide 2024-2025

 • College offering a Diploma of Vocational Studies (DVS).

-Tuition paid for primary and secondary schools are unfortunately not deductible.
+Unfortunately, tuition fees paid for primary and secondary level studies are not deductible.

-If the child does not pay enough income tax to claim the tuition credit, the unused portion of the fee can be transferred to the parents (maximum $5,000 at the federal level) or carried forward by the student himself to a future year.
+If the child does not pay enough tax to claim the tuition fee credit, the unused portion of the fees may be transferred to the parents (maximum $5,000 federally) or carried forward by the student to a future year.

-It should be noted that, regardless of who claims the fees, the tax savings will be the same at 20.5% because it is a credit.
+It should be noted that, regardless of who claims the fees, the tax savings will be the same, i.e. 20.11%, as it is a credit.

 Eligible expenses appear on the federal T2202 and Relevé 8 in Quebec.
 Students usually have to download these tax forms from their school’s Internet site from their student file.
 Most institutions no longer send them by mail.